 Into the Artmosphere is Oika’s core educational program for artists, storytellers and media-makers.
-Throughout the Coronavirus quarantine period, Dr. Rich Blundell is traveling to diverse artistic communities introducing the principles and practices of ecological intelligence through a free, open-enrollment, asynchronous, online, Oika for Artists course.
+Throughout the Coronavirus quarantine period, Dr. Rich Blundell is introducing the principles and practices of ecological intelligence through a free, open-enrollment, asynchronous, online, Oika for Artists course.

-We teach artists how to practice Oika for creative inspiration and give them the language, concepts, and confidence to publicly communicate the eco-cultural value of their work
+Oika teaches artists how to tap into and practice ecological intelligence and provides the language, concepts, and confidence to publicly communicate the eco-cultural value of their work

-For more information (including typical grant amounts and terms) reach out to Oika using the form below.
+For more information reach out to Oika using the form below.